Nexmo/ToDo-Web/README.md

         $_SESSION['todo']['user'] = null;
     }

+[*View in Context*][signout_conditional]

-Using the same pattern as we did in the `signupAction()` we'll take any non-POST and show a verification prompt if needed.
+Using the same pattern as we did in the `signupAction()` we'll take any non-POST and show a [verification prompt if needed][auth_signin].
 And the same conditional handles starting the verification process on the initial signin request.

     if(!($this->request instanceof Request) OR !$this->request->isPost()){
         return $this->showVerifyIfNeeded();